 When summer arrives, you may face a blast of heat whenever you step outside your door.
-So when you get home, you want to be able to relax in comfort.
+When you get home, you want to be able to relax in comfort.
 While turning your thermostat down in the low 70s or even 60s may sound like a good idea, it forces your AC to work harder, spiking your energy bills.

 So what’s the best thermostat setting for summer?
 We’ll discuss some general rules of thumb to follow, plus some special considerations that might require you to adjust the temperature.